Marcus Eli Ravage: Biography

+1927 marked the family's second move to Paris, undertaken largely for financial reasons.
+In the following years, Ravage grew increasingly estranged from his family and entered into a relationship with Denise Montel, a publishing contact to whom he dedicated his 1931 biography of Marie Louise.

+When Jeanne learned of the affair in 1933, she left for Ithaca, New York, taking the children with her; sources differ, with later biographical summaries listing all three children as having left, while Suzanne Ravage's own account states that her sister Louise stayed behind to continue her education.

-1927 marked the family's second move to Paris.
-Six years later, after learning of her husband's infidelity, Jeanne left with their three children for Ithaca, New York.
-Remaining in France, Ravage eventually divorced her and married Denise Montel.
+Remaining in France, Ravage eventually divorced Jeanne and married Montel.

+Writing both as European correspondent for the U.S. magazine The Nation in this period and for various European magazines and newspapers, among other things Ravage reported from Kemalist Turkey, fascist Italy, as well as Spain during its Civil War, while also interviewing various politicians from Central and Eastern Europe.

 After spending most of World War II in the United States, M. E. Ravage returned to France and ultimately settled in Grasse.
 He died in 1965 at the age of eighty-one after a brief illness.

 Recognition

 In December 1933, the University of Missouri chapter of Phi Beta Kappa elected Ravage to honorary membership, recognizing his literary achievements and connection to his alma mater.

 From 1926 through at least 1941, Ravage was continuously listed in Marquis Who's Who in America, a biographical reference work that aims to document the best known individuals in the United States engaged in useful and reputable achievements.
 Over the years, his entries were updated to reflect his expanding publication record.